daniel-araujo/yt-chanvids/README.md

 yt-chanvids [OPTIONS] [--] CHANNEL-ID|USERNAME
 ```

 You can pass a username or a channel id.
-They can be found easily in the URL of
+They can be found in the URL of a
-a YouTube channel's page.
+YouTube channel's page.

 The program will produce a line for each video that it can find.
 A line only contains a URL to the video.